-Two copper lines that connect the outdoor air conditioner or heat pump to the indoor evaporator coil.
+Two copper lines connect the outdoor air conditioner or heat pump to the indoor evaporator coil.

 A specially designed compressor that works in a circular motion, as opposed to up-and-down piston action.

-A heating and cooling system contained in one outdoor unit.
+A heating and cooling system is contained in one outdoor unit.

 An HVAC system in which some components are located inside the structure of the house and some are located outside.
 Split systems should be matched for optimal efficiency.

 Monitors temperature and humidity and adjusts heating or cooling system to maintain desired levels.

 Usually found on an inside wall, this device operates as a control to regulate your heating and cooling equipment, allowing you to adjust your home comfort at the touch of a switch.

 Unit of measurement for determining cooling capacity.
 One ton equals 12,000 Btuh.

 Provides two levels of heating or cooling output for greater temperature control, energy efficiency, and improved indoor air quality.